adambadura/type_name/README.md

 // Will output: const type<int, 10>&
 ```

-Keep in mind however that this:
+Keep in mind however that `type_name`:
 * Provides static type.
 If `foo` in the example would be `virtual` and called by a derived class, it would still output the same, rather than derived type name.
 * Includes `const` for `const` methods and `&` or `&&` ref-qualifier of the method.

-**Most importantly, keep in mind that the actual name of the type is compiler dependent!**
+* **Most importantly, keep in mind that the actual name of the type is compiler dependent!**

 ## Implementation

-Implementation relies on `__PRETTY_FUNCTION__` compiler extension provided by GCC.
-The symbol is old, however for the code to compile correctly, GCC must be at version 7.3 at least.
+Implementation relies on `__PRETTY_FUNCTION__` compiler extension provided by GCC and clang.
+The symbol is old, however for the code to compile correctly, GCC must be at version 7.3 at least while clang at version 5 at least.

-clang provides the same.
-However, currently available clang versions do not compile this code correctly.

 Visual C++ provides `__FUNCSIG__` which is similar enough for the same "algorithm" to work with minor changes.
 However, currently available Visual C++ versions do not compile this code correctly.
 Upcoming one should - see "Future development" below for more details.